boristsr/gdcorner-website/about.md

 permalink: /about/
 ---

 Hi, I'm Philip Edwards.
+I live in Sydney, Australia.
+I started programming when I was 12 when my brother introduced me to Visual Basic 6, although I soon learned the error of my ways.
+Joking, although there is a lot of hate for VB6 I learned a lot.
+A keen interest in game development soon lead me to begin learning C++ when I was around 14.
+Over the years I have always worked on side projects for fun or learning.
+I hope to share some of these projects on here.

-I'm a software developer and software development manager.
-Previously I've worked in game development, system admin and web development roles.
-My interests are pretty wide including games, 3D rendering, AR, VR, build systems (including CI/CD), networking, system admin & system automation.
+In my professional life I'm a software developer and software development manager.
+Previously I've worked in game development, development for the marketing sector (AR, VR, interactive displays and websites), system administration and web development roles.
+My interests are pretty wide including games, 3D rendering, AR, VR, build systems (including CI/CD), system automation, networking and system admin.

 I created this blog to spread ideas and share progress on some of my side projects, although improving my writing is proving to be a nice side effect.
+Expect some discussion on improving development workflows, team dynamics, and fun stuff around game dev, and occasionally projects with a Raspberry Pi.

 Contact: [philip@gdcorner.com](mailto:philip@gdcorner.com)